modelscope/data-juicer/demos/interactive_recipe/README.md

 pip install -r requirements.txt
 ```

-Start the copilot server (replace the `PATH_TO_DJ_REPO` variable in `setup_server.sh` with the absolute path to your data-juicer repository):
+Start the copilot server (replace the `PATH_TO_DJ_REPO` variable in `./dj-copilot/as_scripts/setup_server.sh` with the absolute path to your data-juicer repository):

 ```bash
 cd dj-copilot
 as_scripts/setup_server.sh
 ```

 Note: It is strongly recommended to create a clean data-juicer repository to avoid potential issues.
-When you change the repository path, make sure to update the `input_dir` field in each knowledge base entry in `dj-copilot/configs/as_config/as_knowledge_configs/knowledge_config.json` accordingly.
+When you change the repository path, make sure to update the `input_dir` field in each knowledge base entry in `./dj-copilot/configs/as_config/as_knowledge_configs/knowledge_config.json` accordingly.

 Launch the demo with streamlit:
 ```bash